‘I was scared’: MP man says police made him sign false report saying Muslims celebrated Pakistan win

 Mansuri, who has a BSc and a DEd, and works as a tailor in his spare time to fund his education, is the most educated Muslim in the village, said his family and neighbours with a sense of pride.

-When his friend Subhash Laxman Koli, who also lives in Mohad, heard the news of his arrest, he immediately went to the police station at Shahpur, the taluka headquarters, along with Mansuri’s father and a friend.
+His friend Subhash Laxman Koli, who also lives in the village and repairs dish antennae, was in the crowd that gathered around Mansuri’s house as the young man was arrested.
+Out of fear, Koli stood silent.
+After the arrests, however, he decided to go to the police station at Shahpur, the taluka headquarters, along with his father and a friend.
 The police there asked him his name and why he had come.
 Koli said he had come to see if Mansuri could be released.

 “They asked me, ‘A Hindu has become friends with a Muslim?’ and hit me twice on the back of my head,” Koli said.
-His right ear still ached, he said, from the blows that he alleged were rained by the Town Inspector of Shahpur Sanjay Pathak and a constable.
+His right ear still ached, he said, from the blows rained by the Town Inspector of Shahpur Sanjay Pathak and a constable.

 At 11.30 pm, they took Koli’s phone and dialled 100 with it.

-Note: Corrections and clarifications: An earlier version incorrectly stated the name of the investigating officer as SP Yadav.
-This article was updated at 6 pm, June 25, with details of the affidavit submitted by Subhash Koli, disputing the police version.